Dhruboss/Cypress-Automation-Project/README.md

 ## How to run this project

--Open terminal inside the project or open with Visual Studio Code -Open Terminal
+- Open terminal inside the project or open with Visual Studio Code
+- Open Terminal
--Give following command one by one:
+- Give following command one by one:
 ```npm i```
 ```npx cypress run```